LEARNAcademy/syllabus/Rails-M/05rails_generate_resource.md

 Additionally, if I visit '`/guitars`', I will see all the guitars in the database.

 The key here is that after generating the resource, I really only needed to define the method that a particular route requires to work.

+Next we'll tackle some more involved CRUD methods and how to interact with them using Postman.